3 Unexpected Reasons Your Offer Isn’t Selling

 1) Barriers to Entry

 One of the biggest mistakes we see business owners make is forgetting that your marketing is about your customer and not you.
-But this rule doesn’t end with making your customer the hero of your business story or emphasizing benefits over features in your marketing copy.
-It must also be top-of-mind as you set up the structure of your offers or risk creating barriers to entry.
+But this rule doesn’t end with emphasizing benefits over features in your marketing copy.
+It must also be top-of-mind as you set up the structure of your offers, or you risk creating barriers to entry.

-Case study: “Tim” has a train-the-trainer offer, a comprehensive, 12-month training program.
+Case in point: “Tim” has a train-the-trainer revenue model, and one of his offers is a comprehensive, 12-month training program.
 Tim’s credibility within his industry is high.
-However, the program structure that has been created requires participants to attend a 3-day in-person training once a month for 12 months.
+However, the program structure that has been created requires participants to attend a 3-day, in-person, training once a month for 12 months.
 For people local to Tim, that is not a huge deal, but for anyone out of town, that’s 12 airplane tickets, 48 nights in a hotel, 144 meals out… you get the picture.

 2) The Offer is Needed but not Wanted

 This one is an ouch; an all too common ouch for entrepreneurs building “helping businesses.”
-You must be careful not to let your desire to help become just another version of co-dependency.
-The purpose of your business isn’t to save the world (or anyone in it); it’s to be profitable.
+You must be very careful to not let your desire to help become just another version of co-dependency.
+The purpose of your business isn’t to save the world (or anyone in it), it’s to be profitable.

-Recently, I was approached by someone at a party who, once she found out what I did, wanted to share an amazing concept, “that ALL yoga teachers need,” OK… but then the kicker, “…but, they don’t know they need it.”
-She said those words.
+Recently, I was approached by someone at a party who once she found out what I did, wanted to share an amazing concept “that ALL yoga teachers really need,” OK… but then the kicker, “…but, they don’t know they need it.”
+She actually said those words.

 The fix: figure out how to lead your marketing with something that your audience wants.
 Once they’re in the program and you’re moving them forward towards having what they want, you’ll be able to also give them what they need.

-3) Your Know-Like-Trust Quotient is Low or Non-Existent
+3) KLT Factor that is Low or Non-Existent

-Know-Like-Trust, or KLT, is critical in today’s savvy marketplace.
-People aren’t going to believe you just because you say it is so; you have to demonstrate that you are a credible, trustworthy expert capable of delivering on your promises.
+KLT stand for: Know – Like – Trust, and in today’s savvy marketplace, it’s critical for conversion.
+People aren’t going to believe you just because you say it is so, you have to demonstrate that you are in fact a credible, trustworthy expert, capable of delivering on your promises.

 The fix: here are a few ways to raise your trustworthiness in the mind of your prospects: